kayoom/rapuncel/README.md

     client.call 'methodname', *args

-will return a Rapuncel::Response object, use _call\_to\_ruby_ to get standard ruby objects
+will return a Rapuncel::Response object, use _call\_to\_ruby_ to get a parsed result

 ## Deserialization options

-At the moment there are 2 options, to be set quite ugly as class attributes on Rapuncel::XmlRpcDeserializer, which will definitely change.
+At the moment there are 2 options, to be set quite ugly as class attributes on Rapuncel::XmlRpc::Deserializer, which will definitely change.

 1. **double\_as\_bigdecimal**